 Use the link below to view your property information on the Menard County GIS site.
-Please be aware the current imagery is out of date, new imagery will be available in May of 2020.

 The Board of Review only schedules meetings as the need arises.
 The regular Board of Review meetings of the County of Menard, Illinois, for the Year 2019, will be held, as needed, based on the appropriately and timely quantity of filed appeals.
 Additional public notification will be given when a meeting is scheduled and meeting agendas will be posted at the Menard County Courthouse and on the County’s website at www.menardcountyil.com.
 Unless changed by further public notice, the meetings will take place in the Menard County Courthouse, 102 South Seventh Street, Petersburg, Illinois 62675.
 Please be advised that a meeting of the Menard County Board of Review has been scheduled for Monday, February 10, 2020.